inform-us/requirements_specifications/informus/rules/Delirium.md

 - This is a live update that looks at incidence of delirium over the last 2 completed shifts (includes both inpatients and discharged patients).
 - This calculation does not include the 'current' shift (i.e. the shift we are currently within) as we only want to consider fully 'completed' shifts.
 Therefore, the calculation will focus on the 2 fully completed shifts that have occurred prior to the 'current' shift.
   - The rationale for this is that only one assessment is required per shift, therefore an incomplete shift will not reflect the quantity of delirium on a ward accurately.
 - Numerator: the number of patients present on each unit at any time over the last 2 completed shifts with at least one positive CAM-ICU score that is documented at any point over those shifts.
+  - Patients are not counted multiple times if they had a positive CAM-ICU on both shifts.
 - Denominator: the number of patients present on each unit at any time over the last 2 completed shifts.
 - Calculation: (numerator / denominator)*100 represented as percentage